Democrats argue Trump planted seeds of Capitol attack with false election claims

 Some Democrats had expressed concern that a prolonged trial could delay progress on Biden’s agenda, including a proposed $1.9 trillion coronavirus relief package.

-Biden was not planning to watch the trial, the White House said, and spent Tuesday meeting business leaders in the Oval Office.
-Asked about the proceedings, the president said he was focused on his own job.
+Biden was not planning to watch the trial, the White House said.
+Asked on Tuesday about the proceedings, the president said he was focused on his own job.

 “The Senate has their job; they’re about to begin it.
 I’m sure they’re going to conduct themselves well,” he said.